 I Wasn’t Bored

 My big fear before the retreat was boredom.
 But in actual fact, I didn’t feel bored once during the whole digital detox.
 Our days were full, with two yoga sessions a day, meditative silent walks, reading by the pool, cooking lessons, hikes, and trips to nearby towns.
 More importantly, I was completely engaged in every activity we tried.
 I wasn’t tweeting what I was doing, or thinking about a story angle.
 I simply experienced every moment in the here and now- and felt much more connected as a result.

 Top Tip: Find a hobby to fill spare time instead of mindlessly scrolling.
 Origami, knitting, and adult colouring books are all great ways to focus your mind!

 This was what surprised me most.
 One of the reasons I check my phone so often is a fear of missing out – on work opportunities, funny conversations with friends, or simply whatever might be happening online.
 After the digital detox, I came home to over 300 emails – of which only about 50 needed a reply – and about 75 social media notifications that required action.
 It took a matter of hours to catch up on it all.
 I didn’t lose out on any work, and I really didn’t miss anything at all by taking a week off the internet.
 Which proves that I can easily take at least one full day off a week without missing a thing.

 Top Tip: Switch your phone off for a full 24 hours and see how much you miss!

-The next Time to Log Off retreat in Italy runs from 1st – 7th October.
-If you can’t make it, take a look at the 5:2 digital diet on their website for great tips on changes you can make in your life now.
+Time to Log Off run regular retreats, events, and workshops throughout the year.
+The dates for 2020 ate TBC, so keep an eye on the website for updates.
+If you can’t make a retreat, take a look at the 5:2 digital diet on their website for great tips on changes you can make in your life now.

 Are you addicted to your phone?
-Or do you have a great tip for beating digital dependance?
+Or do you have a great tip for beating digital dependence?
 I’d love your input – so scroll down to leave a comment!